 Second, the trust question is most curious to me.
 When IRI asked its survey questions, Japarov was sitting in jail where he’d been since 2017, with an 11.5 year sentence holding him there.
-Even if some Kyrgyz trusted him then, they didn’t say so when asked in sizable enough numbers.
 But since October 4, he’s been busted from jail, made prime minister and then acting president, and is now running for the presidency outright — Japarov is a headline name in the news and public conversation.
 When asked what politicians they trusted, did people respond with names they could recall most easily?
 In the swirling mess of Kyrgyz politics, that would be understandable.
 The fact that Japarov was followed in the answers by “Trust no politician” seems quite meaningful for understanding Kyrgyz attitudes toward politics.

 And that brings me to a third point: It’s clear that Kyrgyz politics is not just messy, but underdeveloped.
 Politicians and the parties to which they belong are constantly shifting.
 The term “changing shoes” arose during the run-up the the parliamentary election to describe politicians jumping from party to party.
 That such shifting is widespread suggests that parties (and politicians) are less tethered to any specific ideology or policy prioritizations than they are merely vehicles for personalities to maneuver into positions of power, with individual politicians hitching themselves to whichever cart appears to be pulling ahead.